 Challenges that the sector faces within the planning system were also discussed by the majority of speakers.
 They included the grey area around C2/C3 use classes and financial implications relating to council policies for affordable housing provision.
 This is a debate that will continue, particularly if “progressive care developments” grow in popularity.

-My last blog touched on the different typologies of care and use class/financial implications, as summarised below.
+touched on the different typologies of care and use class/financial implications, as summarised below.
 It is important to note that the Use Classes Order does not allow for homes to change from Use Class C3 to C2 according to the residents’ needs.
 It is argued by many in the industry that progressive care developments should be “sui generis”, which again has implications on affordable housing policies.

 The practicalities of providing care and retirement homes are important considerations for developers, operators, agents and planning officers, as with any development.
 For example, the location of such development is a key factor for residents, who need to be able to access services and facilities, and receive visitors.
 Additionally, as highlighted by operators at the conference, there is reliance on public transport by many care workers and therefore the ability for staff to travel to work by this mode is an important factor in locating such developments.